AADA

 Work in the Second Year reinforces and builds upon the learning experiences of the First Year.
 Advanced acting, voice and movement training are combined with rehearsal and performance of both projects and full-length plays.
 Admission to the Second Year is by invitation.
 Selection is made on the basis of progress, potential and readiness to benefit from advanced AADA training, as evidenced by classwork and examination plays from the First Year.

-Advanced Acting: Acting III
+Acting III & IV

 Audition Technique